Cash on Delivery (COD) or Payment on Delivery (POD) has been and still is one of the go-to payment option for millions of people buying things online.

 - Offering prepaid incentives to loyal customers.

-When COD Still Makes Sense in Today’s Market
+When and How To Offer COD in Today’s Market

 1. First-Time Customers